stupplab/predict-fibers/README.md

-## Deep Learning model for differentiating fibers from nonfibers for Peptide Amphiphiles
+## Deep Learning model to classify a Peptide Amphiphile assembly into Fiber and Nonfiber given its peptide sequence

 Launch the fiber predicting Jupyter notebook-main.ipynb-by
 - click ->